La Dolce Villa: Plot

 Liv insists Eric leave, as he has now been a month, she gives him a check for the 5,000 initial investment and they go to dinner.
 Giovanni is the local chef whose constant advances she regularly rejects.
-Eric invites everyone, including Francesca and Bernardo, to pitch the idea to open up and expand the kitchen to help Liv turn the villa into a culinary school which could boost the local economy.
+Eric invites everyone, including Francesca and Bernardo, to pitch the idea to open up and expand the kitchen to transform the villa into a culinary school, which could boost the local economy.
 Eric asks Giovanni to participate, then encourages Liv to consider him, as he is vastly more promising than her past relationships.

 Eric and Francesca cycle into the countryside to see an old castle which had been renovated and converted into a luxury hotel.
 After a picnic, before they can connect, she is called into a meeting.
 As Francesca drops Eric off, she insists they maintain a professional relationship.

-Once Eric has been in Montezara two months, Zola warns him their competition Perfect Plate wants to poach her.
-Soon after, Liv divulges that Nino helped her get a year-long interior design apprenticeship in Rome, and he that he has started to see Francesca.
+Once Eric has been in Montezara two months, Zola warns him their competition Perfect Plate is trying to poach her.
+Soon after, Liv divulges that Nino helped her get a year-long interior design apprenticeship in Rome, and that he has started to see Francesca.
 Then Bernardo sees Eric and her together, which angers him.

 Francesca has gotten the Fields' building rezoned without Bernardo's help.
 At the unveiling of the restored fresco for the soon to be culinary school, Bernando brings the American Longos, who he claims are the heirs, the rightful owners of the villa.
 The man's ancestor Leoni is from the town.
-Eric offers the couple the villa if they pay for the renovations.
+Eric eventually offers the couple the villa if they pay for the renovations.

-Eric heads to the train station just as Francesca and a team of locals discover the Longos are descendents of the Leones, a different family, who are connected to another of the abandoned houses.
+Eric heads to the train station just as Francesca and a team of locals discover the Longos are descendants of the Leones, a different family, who are connected to another of the abandoned houses.
 She catches up to him and they declare their love.
 Months later, after the two Ohio restaurant consulting firms have merged, all celebrate the culinary school's success in Montezara.